 Key Factors Contributing to Rental Growth Across Canada

-Published On: September 30, 2024Categories: Viewpoint Research & Guides
+Published On: September 30, 2024Categories: Industry Research, Viewpoint Research & Guides

 Until now, analyses of Canada’s housing crisis haven’t focused sufficiently on the in-depth, local insights necessary to effectively drive policy changes addressing home affordability.
 In this AI-driven report, find out where and how rents are expected to increase in key regions across Canada and explore the factors driving them.
 These insights were made possible by a partnership between the John Molson School of Business at Concordia University and Equiton.